 Sarah-Leigh fell happily into the travel industry while working in the South of France during a university holiday.
 What started as a temporary summer job led to a Masters degree in Tourism Management, majoring in Marketing, and 28-year career working with some of the industry’s most respected names.
 She joined Red Savannah as one of the founding team members and has supported the business’s growth from start-up to international award-winning travel company.
 Never one to be afraid of a challenge, she has been a pioneer of social media, has slept under the stars in the Sahara, riddled targets (spectacularly inaccurately) with an AK47 in Vietnam, and ridden the length of Monument Valley.
 Her most precious travel experiences have included flying over Australia’s Great Barrier Reef, watching the sun rise over the Annapurnas and meeting a survivor of Phnom Penh’s Tuol Sleng.
 When she’s not looking after Red Savannah’s marketing activities, she enjoys art history, reading biographies, cooking Asian food for friends and making scented candles.

 The travel bug came early to Camilla with family holidays spent sailing around the Greek islands and Turkish coast, and was thoroughly solidified by a year abroad spent discovering Central America, teaching in the United States and travelling through Southern France – the perfect opportunity to hone her linguistic skills in Spanish and French.
 Being brought up between Scotland and the Cotswolds gave Camilla a delight for the pleasures of exploring closer to home, which combined with her university degree in Dublin, studying French and Theatre, gave the ideal balance of life in the UK and Ireland.
 It was whilst working as a party planner she was able to gain insider access to some of the nation’s finest castles, estates and historic houses, revelling in the glorious history to be found on our doorsteps, all the while gathering an enviable Little Black Book of Contacts across the country.
 Nowadays, with 10 years of experience in the travel industry, Camilla is happiest when hunting through vintage boutiques in Paris’ Marais district or seeking the perfect truffle omelette in the Périgord; picnicking in a sun-dappled spot in the glorious Cotswolds countryside, or holed up in front of a roaring fire with a good book in a cosy lodge in Scotland’s northern Highlands.
+Camilla has been recognised as a Top Travel Specialist by Conde Nast Traveler.

 Mel’s sense of adventure and passion to see the world has been the driving force for her career in travel over the past 30 years and she is adamant it will continue for more decades to come!
 Her expertise covers Southeast Asia, North America, Maldives and Dubai which means she’s able to cross-sell effectively to ensure clients have the best option for their holiday.
 Her travels, both professionally and personally, have taken her extensively through all her destinations but she freely admits that she left her heart in Indonesia.
 It is fitting therefore that she has been recognised as a Top Travel Specialist by Condé Nast Traveler for the last five years for her expertise in this part of the world.
 Memorable highlights of her career have included snorkelling with manta rays off a private phinisi in Indonesia’s Komodo National Park, watching grizzlies catch salmon from a floating lodge in Canada, riding a Sumbanese stallion along a wild beach on Sumba Island and laughing until it hurt on the back of a Vespa during a street food tour of Ho Chi Minh City.
 Mel loves nothing more than talking to people about travel and planning complex itineraries, so please call her and see for yourself.
+Melissa has been recognised as a Top Travel Specialist by Conde Nast Traveler for several years.

 Samantha’s love of travel began with three months in Australia sailing a catamaran around the Whitsunday Islands before embarking on a degree in Russian that led to stints studying in St Petersburg and working in Moscow.
 Not long after she was to be found galloping with nomads across the Mongolian steppe and trekking in Central Asia.
 After learning to dive off the coast of Lombok she headed to underwater wonderlands in the Indian Ocean before spending the last 20 years exploring Africa.
 Her explorations of the continent that finally won her heart began with a visit to Ethiopia to explore Lalibela's sunken churches and the Simien Mountains.
 Since then, she has dived off the coast of Mozambique, caught tiger fish in the Zambezi and learned to fly along Namibia's Skeleton Coast.
 Other highlights of her Africa explorations include getting up close to lemurs in Madagascar, tracking wild dog in the Serengeti, spotting leopard in Zambia and heli-safaris in northern Kenya.
 Her best African experiences remain gorilla tracking in Rwanda and Uganda.
 Samantha has been recognised in Travel+ Leisure's A-List of the World's Top Travel Advisors for her expertise in African safaris.